Stamps.com: History

 By 2013, it had approximately 465,000 registered customers.
 Stamps.com reported $147.3 million in revenue the following year.
-It acquired ShipStation, a web-based multi-carrier shipping vendor based in Austin, Texas, in June 2014 for $50 million and up to 768,900 shares of stock.
-ShipStation was founded in 2010 and creates tools to import orders from shopping cart platforms for order fulfillment.
-The acquisition made ShipStation an independent subsidiary of Stamps.com operated by its existing management team.
+It acquired Auctane ShipStation, a web-based multi-carrier shipping vendor based in Austin, Texas, in June 2014 for $50 million and up to 768,900 shares of stock.
+Auctane LLC, which used the trade name ShipStation, was founded in 2011 and creates tools to import orders from shopping cart platforms for order fulfillment.
+The acquisition made Auctane an independent subsidiary of Stamps.com operated by its existing management team.
 In October that same year, Stamps.com acquired ShipWorks, a multi-carrier shipping software company that integrates with shopping cart platforms, for $22 million.
-ShipWorks continues to operate as an independent, wholly owned subsidiary.
+ShipWorks continued to operate as an independent, wholly owned subsidiary of Auctane.

 In March 2015, Stamps.com entered into an agreement to acquire Endicia, another internet postage company, from Newell Rubbermaid for approximately $215 million.
 Endicia's products include the DYMO Stamps and PictureItPostage brands.

 On June 20, 2016, Stamps.com announced that it had entered into a definitive agreement to purchase ShippingEasy, Inc., an Austin, Texas-based company which offers web-based multi-carrier shipping software that allows online retailers and e-commerce merchants to organize, process, fulfill and ship their orders.
 Stamps.com agreed to acquire ShippingEasy for $55 million in cash, as well as performance-linked equity awards of 87,000 shares of Stamps.com's common stock.

 On July 25, 2018, Stamps.com announced another agreement to purchase Metapack Ltd., a London-based company providing delivery management technology to e-commerce retailers and brands.
 The agreement was made on the price of approx. £175 million in cash.
 MetaPack will continue to operate as a wholly owned subsidiary led by its current management team with further details of the acquisition to be discussed on August 1, 2018.

 On July 9, 2021, Thoma Bravo announced a pending acquisition of Stamps.com at a $330/share price, and a 40-day "go-shop" period for alternative proposals.
+The acquisition was completed in October of that year, and in December the company changed its corporate name to Auctane, previously the name of its subsidiary that owned ShipStation, ShippingEasy, ShipEngine, and ShipWorks.

 Products

 Online postage

-Stamps.com allows users to print official United States Postal Service stamps and shipping labels for a monthly subscription fee of $17.99.
+Stamps.com allows users to print official United States Postal Service stamps and shipping labels for a monthly subscription fee of $20.99.
 Stamps.com sends customers a digital scale to weigh letters and packages to ensure the correct amount of postage is applied to the piece of mail.
 The amount of postage applied is then deducted from the customer's Stamps.com account.
 Customers can print postage on envelopes, regular paper or adhesive labels.
 The system integrates with external address books applications including Outlook and Act!, small business applications such as Microsoft Word and Intuit's QuickBooks, and e-commerce platforms such as eBay, Shopify, Magento, and Amazon.com.